The Diabetes Epidemic in African Americans

 of this information is governed by the Healthgrades User Agreement.

 - Choose More Than 50 Ways to Prevent Type 2 Diabetes.
-National Diabetes Education Program, National Institutes of Health. http://ndep.nih.gov/media/NDEP71_Choose50Ways_4c_508.pdf
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/preventing-type-2-diabetes/50-ways

-- Diabetes in African-Americans.
-Centers for Disease Control and Prevention. http://www.cdc.gov/diabetes/risk/aa/index.html
+- Resources for African Americans and People of African Ancestry.
+Centers for Disease Control and Prevention. https://www.cdc.gov/diabetes/ndep/communities/african-american/resources.html

 - Treatment and Care for African-Americans.
 American Diabetes Association. http://www.diabetes.org/living-with-diabetes/treatment-and-care/high-risk-populations/treatment-afri...